Pravargav/Amadeus/English/sentences.md

 -> While walking, I came across/encountered Suresh.

 -> I am on the afternoon shift.

--> You are the one who gave the suggestion.

 -> It is the time when students prepare for their final exams.